Sharath-Chandra-Reddy-Gouni/MvcMovie/MvcMovie/README.txt

 Then added validation rules to the movie model.
 Some of the validation rules are "The field title must be a minimum length of 3 and maximum length of 60".
 "The field rating must match the regular expression '^[A-Z]+[a-zA-Z0-9""'\s-]*$' etc. So that the fields should not be empty and need to be exact datatype mentioned
+And the final application viewing movies with the title, release date, genre, price and rating is been successfully created.